Roman220011/algorithm-labs/README.md

 ## General info

-This project is created for ASDC lab work #3.14.
-Implementation of unit tests for created classes.
+This project is created for ASDC lab work #4.
+Implementation of 3 methods of getting access to elements in multidimensional array:

+1. direct access to vector elements
+2. access via Iliffe vectors
+3. method of defining vectors (representation in RAM is performed by columns and rows).

 ## Technologies